dekromm/GAccordion/README.md

 ## What to improve

+1. error handling (both JS and HTML element overflow)
-1. max-height overflow (should fix with js-measured height)
+2. max-height animation animation (should fix with js-measured height)